 You’ve likely heard of using Epsom salts in things like baths, but what about citrus trees?
-After all, I’ve seen it come up here and there online, but there wasn’t really a clear answer.
+I’ve seen it come up here and there online, but there wasn’t really a clear answer on if they’re good for citrus trees.
 So, I dug a little deeper.
-Here’s what I found about using Epsom salt for citrus trees.
+Here’s what I found.

 Citrus trees can benefit from Epsom salt fertilizer, as it contains valuable nutrients like magnesium that help the tree produce larger fruits.
 Magnesium also gives your citrus trees healthier leaves that withstand disease.
 Applying Epsom salt is easy and can be done before and after planting citrus trees.

 Curious about what else Epsom salt has to offer your citrus trees, and whether this natural fertilizer is right for your plants?
 Let’s take a closer look at the benefits of Epsom salt.

 Epsom salt is good for citrus trees, but only if your tree actually needs the nutrients.
 The main nutrient in Epsom salt is magnesium, which is not one of the three main nutrients plants need (those are nitrogen, phosphorus, and potassium), but magnesium is still an important supplemental nutrient for citrus trees.

 Epsom salt is a chemical compound known as hydrated magnesium sulfate, which contains two essential plant nutrients: sulfur and magnesium.
 This soil enhancer is found at most pharmacies and grocery stores.

 Magnesium is valuable to citrus trees because it helps them perform many essential functions, and it makes it easier for them to absorb other nutrients like phosphorus and nitrogen.

 While Epsom salt does not directly provide these other nutrients, adding magnesium is a good way to reduce the likelihood that your citrus trees will be deficient in them.